frankamente/java-code-test/readme.md

 1. Create a query to return the unique rows in a table

+Supposing a table with 3 columns, being _column_primary_key_ the one with primary key and column1, column2 the columns which we want to be unique, we use this:

+`select column1, column2 from table1 group by column1, column2 having count(column_primary_key) = 1;`

 2. Write a command to insert values into a table

+It depends on what we want to insert it.
+If we only want to insert data in specified columns we can use:

+`insert into table1 (column1, column2) values ('Fran', 'fran29400@gmail.com';`

 3. Create a query that joins two tables together.
 Note, all rows from the first table must be in the result-set (e.g. given customer and order tables, return all customers and any orders for each customer)

+`select * from customer
+inner join order o on customer.id = o.customer_id;`

 ### Puzzle
 Write a console application that accepts a random sequence of numbers and loops through looking for 2 equal, consecutive numbers.
 When found write 'Snap' to the console else print out the number (e.g. 1,3,5,5,'Snap').